bat3/react-gherkin-code-editor/README.md

 - `npm run dev`: Starts the development server using Vite
 - `npm run build`: Compiles TypeScript and builds the project for production

+## Publish
+- `npm login`: Login with npm user account
-- `npm run serve`: Previews the built project using Vite
+- `npm run build`: Compiles TypeScript and builds the project for production
+- `npm publish`: Publish the package in npm

 ## License
 Released under the AGPL-3.0-or-later License.